-In recognition of the legitimate concerns and interests of bargaining unit faculty, when the University selects either a Provost or President, the bargaining unit shall participate in that selection through a subcommittee composed of regular full-time non-administrative faculty, who shall have the opportunity to discuss orally with the full Board in executive session, their collective views with respect to each finalist candidate.
+In recognition of the legitimate concerns and interests of bargaining unit faculty and their bargaining unit representative, the Akron-AAUP, when the University selects either a Provost or President, the following shall occur: bargaining unit shall participate in that selection through a subcommittee composed of regular full-time non-administrative faculty, who shall have the opportunity to discuss orally with the full Board in executive session, their collective views with respect to each finalist candidate.
 This subcommittee shall include three (3) representatives selected by the Akron-AAUP.